 - Development should be compact, pedestrianoriented, and well-connected internally, and to surrounding development. - 5.
 Buildings should be oriented toward streets, with the majority of parking located to the side or rear of buildings.
 Shared parking is encouraged. - 6.
-Residential buildings should be a minimum of 24' from the back of curb, including a front yard area of at least 8'.
-Uses should be oriented to the street.
-The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible. - 7.
-The ground floor of buildings should be designed to activate streets and open space through a combination of design techniques that may include: Non-residential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk; Building corners that feature prominent entrances and distinctive architectural design; and/or Residential development with direct connections to the sidewalk for ground floor units where feasible. - 8.
-Landscaping, architectural features, materials and other techniques should be used to tie development together to establish a sense of place.
+Residential uses should be oriented to the street.
+The front door of single-family detached, attached and townhouse units should have direct connections to the sidewalk where feasible.
+To provide a sense of privacy for first floor residents, buildings should have an appropriately designed front yard setback from the sidewalk.
+This typically would be 8', resulting in a setback from the curb of 22' to 24'.
+Alternative approaches that provide a sense of privacy also may be appropriate, such as increasing the setback, installing additional landscaping, and/or raising the first floor (providing vertical separation). - 7.
+The ground floor of buildings should be designed to activate streets and open space through a combination of design techniques that may include: Non-residential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk; Building corners that feature prominent entrances and distinctive architectural design; and/or Residential development with direct connections to the sidewalk for ground floor units where feasible.

+- 8. Landscaping, architectural features, materials and other techniques should be used to tie development together to establish a sense of place. - 9.
 Parks and open spaces should be oriented toward building entries and strategically located near pedestrian walkways to create desirable gathering destinations.
 Consolidation of required open space is encouraged.

-Complete construction of Prosperity Ridge Road, to include planting strips, sidewalks, on-street parking, and bike lanes.
+10. Complete construction of Prosperity Ridge Road, to include planting strips, sidewalks, on-street parking, and bike lanes.